 After you put drops of water into the bedding, you can now place your worms in the container.

-Step 4: Feed Your Worms
+4. Feed Your Worms

 You can also use other worm food like fruit and vegetable scraps, tea bags, pasta, bread, dry leaves, and other suitable foods for worms.
 In my case, I prefer using coffee grounds for my worms.